Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-Fig.~\ref{fig:kmc_verification} presents the verification for the clusters generated and optimized from the \ac{SA} method (see Supplementary Note 3 for the clusters extracted from \ac{KMC} simulations).
-Each cluster contains one vacancy and maintains a fixed Zn/Mg ratio of 2.
+Fig.~\ref{fig:kmc_verification} presents the verification of our absorbing Markov chain model based on the simplified \ac{PEL} of vacancy migrations inside solute clusters, which are generated and optimized from the \ac{SA} simulations (Supplementary Note 3 describes the same verification processes applied to solute clusters directly extracted from \ac{KMC} simulations).
+Each cluster contains one vacancy and has a fixed Zn/Mg ratio of 2 due to the \ac{SA} simulation optimization.
 Then, we performed \ac{KMC} simulations on these clusters, focusing on determining the real escape times required for a vacancy to leave the cluster.
-In \ac{KMC} simulations, the vacancies are tracked as they migrate through the cluster until they reach the surface, where they are considered to have escaped.
+In \ac{KMC} simulations, the vacancies are tracked as they migrate through the cluster until they reach a site outside of the first-nearest-neighbor shell, where they are considered to have escaped from this cluster.
 This stopping criterion, illustrated in Fig.~\ref{fig:kmc_verification}a, mirrors the definition used in the absorbing Markov chain model, providing a consistent basis for comparison between the two approaches.
 The \ac{KMC} simulations were conducted at an elevated temperature of 450 K. This higher temperature facilitates fast transitions, enabling vacancies to overcome energy barriers and escape the energy basin more efficiently compared to simulations performed at room temperature.
 This higher temperature ensures that statistically meaningful results can be obtained within a feasible computational time.
-Fig.~\ref{fig:kmc_verification}b compares the escape times predicted by the absorbing Markov chain model (Eq.~\ref{eq:exit_time}) with those obtained from the \ac{KMC} simulations.
+Fig.~\ref{fig:kmc_verification}b compares the escape times predicted by the absorbing Markov chain model (Eq.~\ref{eq:exit_time}) with those obtained from the \ac{KMC} simulations for clusters with varying cluster sizes, $N^{\text{clu}}$, which is the number of atoms that belong to this cluster.
 Here, results from absorbing Markov chain and \ac{KMC} validation exhibit strong agreement, demonstrating that the simplified \ac{PEL} approximation employed in the absorbing Markov model effectively captures the essential features of vacancy dynamics.